Harsger/ROOTpostprocessing/README.txt

  calculates bin(/pixel)-wise mean for exclusivly one histogram subtracts this mean from bin-value of excluded histogram saves differences for each histogram separately (in distribution)

+ additional options in parameter-file : for each histogram
+<file1> <hist1> <identifier1>
+ identifiers are used on X-axis and for map-differences-names LABELOPTIONS <mode>
+ see description at plotter

 ///////////////////////////////////////////////////////////////////////////////